-Laboratory research may involve a number of hazards which can be broadly categorized as chemical, biological, radiological, and physical or environmental.
+Laboratory research may involve a number of hazards which can be broadly categorized as chemical, biological, radiological, and physical or environmental dangers.
+DRI provides information and guidelines to lab workers to reduce the liklihood of accidents or injuries.

 Lab Safety Information - Chemicals